-Amanda Leon is the City of Normandy Park’s Community Development and Parks Director, and a certified arborist.
+Amanda Leon is a former City of Normandy Park’s Community Development and Parks Director, and a certified arborist.
 This is an excerpt from an article that originally appeared in the May 2015 edition of Normandy Park City Scene.

 In 2006, the U.S. Forest Service launched i-tree, an open access free software program to collect and quantify urban forest data.
 The current version uses groundwater capture, energy savings, air pollution benefits, carbon sequestration, homeowner value, and pest detection.
 One of its most powerful tools is a national tree benefits calculator. i-tree has developed this tool for anyone to use.
 The calculator provides an overall benefits value for each tree on your property.
 Simply go to http://treebenefits.com/calculator/, enter a zip code and follow the instructions.
 By selecting tree species, estimating the tree’s diameter, and selecting a property type, the tool will calculate an estimated annual benefit and provide benefit descriptions that quantify the following:

 - Trees improve Water Quality

 - Trees Save Energy